-In this paper, we extend Sonon et al.'s method to Wang tiles in order to produce tile-based representations of microstructures intractable by the former methods, see~\Fref{fig:advertisement}.
-To this goal, in~\Sref{sec:wang_tiling}, we review the fundamentals of the Wang tile concept and discuss, in details, connectivity and mapping between vertex- and edge/face-based definitions of Wang tiles.
+In this paper, we extend Sonon et al.'s method to Wang tiles in order to produce tile-based representations of microstructures intractable by the former methods~\cite{novak_compressing_2012,novak_microstructural_2013,doskar_aperiodic_2014}, see~\Fref{fig:advertisement}.
+To this end, in~\Sref{sec:wang_tiling}, we review the fundamentals of the Wang tile concept and discuss, in detail, connectivity and mapping between vertex- and edge/face-based definitions of Wang tiles.
 Next, we outline Sonon et al.'s method~\citep{sonon_unified_2012,sonon_advanced_2015} and describe modifications necessary to accommodate generalized periodicity, see~\Sref{sec:level_set}.
-Finally, equipped with the adapted procedure, we illustrate some outputs of the procedure in two and three dimensions.
-Besides, we compare three tile sets---two stochastic and a strictly aperiodic one ---of the same cardinalities in terms of periodicity artefacts, complementing our previous study~\citep{doskar_aperiodic_2014} that dealt only with the distribution of tile types.
+Finally, equipped with the adapted procedure, we illustrate sample outputs of the procedure in two and three dimensions.
+We also compare three tile sets---two stochastic and a strictly aperiodic one---with the same cardinalities in terms of periodicity artefacts, complementing our previous study~\citep{doskar_aperiodic_2014} that dealt only with the distribution of tile types.